What is Hidden in the 2023 Florida Social Studies Standards?

 But that amassed information could never capture the magic of a mid-summer baseball game.

-Florida’s Social Studies Standards is a baseball card collection.
-Let’s make Florida’s kids memorize a name and some information.
+Florida’s Social Studies Standards are a like a baseball card collection.
+It’s as if, “Let’s make Florida’s kids memorize a name and some information.
 But steer them clear of America’s terrible history of race.
 Tell them of Black heroes and contributors.
-Avoid discussion of race hatred.
+Avoid race hatred.
 Make the kids memorize the year of the Emancipation Proclamation.
 Shield them from the White malevolence that gunned down emancipated Blacks and left them abandoned along roadways throughout the South.
 Tell Florida’s kids about Harriet Tubman and Ida B. Wells.
-Don’t tell them about the circumstance that made their heroism necessary.
+Don’t tell them about the circumstance that made their heroism necessary.”

 Mr. DeSantis and his education leaders have concocted yet one more device that will keep Florida students from assuming responsibility for their society’s long-postponed reckoning with the racial cruelty that has marred their nation’s history for centuries.